riccim94/ASCATCATA/README.md

 The "contribution" index refers to the contribution to the overall variance for the dimensions considered, and it is calculated in the same procedure used by the function `fviz_contrib` contained in the `factoextra` package (Kassambara & Mundt 2020).
 This index indicates the percentage of the contribution of the loadings in a specific time unit to the definition of the principal components (Kassambara, 2017).

-It is possible to define which are the dimensions considered specifying in the object `axes` the number corresponding to the dimension of interest.
+It is possible to define which are the dimensions considered specifying in the object `dimensions` the number corresponding to the dimension of interest.
 The information reported highlights for each factor to which time interval the differences between the levels detected using the previous plot are due.

-This function can compare the loading values directly, one axe at a time, defining the value "loadings" in the `choice` parameter of the function.
+This function can compare the loading values directly, one dimension at a time, defining the value "loadings" in the `choice` parameter of the function.
 This representation permits a better understanding of the results displayed using the function plot_ASCA and a direct comparison between different factors for the interpretation of the results.

 ``` r
 plot_time_loadings(test_ti, choice = "loadings")